Masjid al-Qiblatayn (Somalia)

 Overview

-It is one of the oldest mosques in Africa.
-It contains the tomb of Sheikh Babu Dena.
 Though now mostly in ruins, the edifice features two mihrabs: one oriented to the north toward Mecca, and the other oriented to the northwest toward Jerusalem.
-The mosque, which translates to "Mosque of the two Qiblahs", dates its construction to the 7th century CE, shortly after the Abyssinian Hijrah (هِـجْـرَة) of Muslims to what was then Abyssinia.
+The mosque, which translates to "Mosque of the two Qiblahs", probably dates its construction to the 7th century CE, shortly after the Abyssinian Hijrah (هِـجْـرَة) of Muslims to what was the Aksumite Kingdom in Abyssinia.

 circa 870–750 BCE